-which corresponds to the transit time of the dynamic system.
-After this phase, the error on temperature slowly increases with time, while remaining well below the errors measured for the first analyses.
+On the contrary, the evolution of the error in the temperature depends on the parameters of the assimilation.
+Figure 1a-c shows that, for any size of the ensemble, it is possible to find a set of parameters leading to a drastic reduction of the global error in the temperature field after a few analyses.
+This first phase, when errors decrease quickly, lasts approximately 70 Myr, which corresponds to the transit time of the dynamic system.
+After this phase, the error in temperature slowly increases with time, while remaining well below the errors measured for the first analyses.
 We can see that for N = 288 and N = 768, any combination of vertical and horizontal correlation lengths leads to errors lower than the first analysis.
-However, the difference between the maximum and the minimum errors obtained is greater than 0.01, which is large considering the background error

-- 5 is only around 0.1.
+However, the difference between the maximum and the minimum errors obtained is greater than 0.01, which is large considering the background error is only around 0.1.
 The best error evolutions for N = 288 and N = 768 are very similar, with a minimum error of 0.0318 and 0.0302 after 90 Myr, and an average global error after analysis of 0.0391 and 0.0378, respectively.
 During the assimilation of a dataset, most of the computational time is dedicated to the forecast step, so the data assimilation with 768 members is 2.7 times more expensive (computationally speaking) than the assimilation with 288 members.
-Since we obtain very similar results for N = 288 and N = 768, we favor the assimilation with 288 members. - 10 We compute the error on the estimated temperature by comparing it to the true temperature field.
+Since we obtain very similar results for N = 288 and N = 768, we favor the assimilation with 288 members.

+We compute the error in the estimated temperature by comparing it to the true temperature field.
 However, in a realistic case, the true temperature is not known, and the evaluation of the data assimilation algorithm is based on the study of the statistics of the innovation vector d_k at forecast number k

-$$\boldsymbol{d}{k} = \boldsymbol{y}{k}^{o} - \mathbf{H}\boldsymbol{x}{k}^{f}. \tag{44}$$
+$$\boldsymbol{d}{k} = \boldsymbol{y}{k}^{\mathrm{o}} - \mathbf{H}\boldsymbol{x}{k}^{\mathrm{f}}.$$ (44)

-After each forecast and just before analysis, we compute the Euclidean norm of the instantaneous innovation d_k^i and the 15 Euclidean norm of the cumulative mean innovation d_k^c
+After each forecast and just before analysis, we compute the Euclidean norm of the instantaneous innovation d_k^i and the Euclidean norm of the cumulative mean innovation d_k^c